arioux/XL-Whois/ReadMe.txt

 Versions History
 ----------------
+* Version 2.2
+	- New option to force the registry to use for network whois
+	- New Configuration Wizard (when using the tool for the first time)
+	- Fixed an issue related to whois server database (tld.json) that contains comment lines
+	- Fixed issues if the user delete the path of Logging database, Whois Database or folder for reports
+	- Fixed an issue when an ISP is deleted, network whois data was not deleted
+	- Fixed an issue when an ISP is added, green background in grid was not set
+	- Fixed an issue with line breaks when an ISP is added from LACNIC
 * Version 2.1
 	- Fixed various issues with the Configuration Wizard
 	- Fixed various issues with database changes in the GUI